 Hospice is not a place, but rather a philosophy of care that focuses on pain and symptom management.
-Many patients choose to receive hospice care in the comfort and familiarity of their own home, though it can also be administered in a hospital, nursing home, or assisted living facility.
+Many patients choose to receive at-home health services in the comfort and familiarity of their own house, though it can also be administered in a hospital, nursing home, or assisted living facility..

 Myth #7: Hospice is only for cancer patients.